AdrianMiozga/Franko/README.md

 # Show App to Someone

 Work on GPS, path drawing, etc
+Use something like Facebook instead of CardView for activities

 # TODO